 Learn how to roast a pumpkin to make homemade pumpkin puree for all of your favorite pumpkin recipes with this simple tutorial!

-With pumpkin season well under way, you may have already carved jack-o-lanterns and roasted pumpkin seeds.
-And you’ll probably pick up a can of pumpkin puree at the store for baking all of your Fall/Halloween/Thanksgiving goodies.
+With pumpkin season well under way, maybe you’ve already carved a jack-o-lantern and roasted pumpkin seeds.
+And you’ll probably pick up a can of pumpkin puree at the store for baking all of your Halloween and Thanksgiving goodies.
 Right?
 This year, consider turning smaller sugar pumpkins into homemade pumpkin puree!